neurodebian/neurodebian/sandbox/survey.rst

 Scientific software usage in neuroscience research
 ==================================================

 This survey should take about five minutes.
-After submission you will be immediately presented with some statistics on previous responses.
+Immediately after submission you will be presented with some statistics on previous responses.
+Please try to answer as many questions as you can, but don't worry if you cannot answer all of them.

 .. raw:: html